Denys Molchanov

-Denys Petrovych Molchanov (Денис Петрович Молчанов; born 16 May 1987) is a Ukrainian tennis player playing on the ATP Challenger Tour winning 15 singles and 62 doubles titles.
-He has also won one ATP doubles title.
-On 5 January 2015 he reached his highest ATP singles ranking of World No. 169, whilst his highest doubles ranking of No. 63 was reached on 22 July 2019.
+Denys Petrovych Molchanov (Денис Петрович Молчанов; born 16 May 1987) is a Ukrainian tennis player competing on the ATP Challenger Tour.
+He has won two ATP doubles titles.
+He has also won 15 ITF singles and 66 doubles titles, 36 of them Challengers.
+On 5 January 2015 he reached his highest ATP singles ranking of World No. 169, whilst his highest doubles ranking of No. 58 was reached on 29 January 2024.
 He also played for the Ukraine Davis Cup team.

 Career

-2018
+2018: Maiden ATP doubles final

 Molchanov reached his first ATP doubles final at the 2018 Swiss Open in Gstaad partnering Igor Zelenay.

-2022
+2022: Maiden ATP title

-At the 2022 Melbourne Summer Set 1 he reached the semifinals partnering Ricardas Berankis losing to sixth seeds Aleksandr Nedovyesov and Aisam-Ul-Haq Qureshi.
+At the 2022 Melbourne Summer Set 1 Molchanov reached the semifinals partnering Ričardas Berankis losing to sixth seeds Aleksandr Nedovyesov and Aisam-ul-Haq Qureshi.

-At the 2022 Open 13 Molchanov won his first title partnering Andrey Rublev in Marseilles.
+At the 2022 Open 13 Molchanov won his first title partnering Russian Andrey Rublev in Marseilles.

+2023: 35th Challenger title, second ATP title, top 65

+Molchanov won his 34th Challenger and first Challenger 175 in Turin partnering Kazakhstani Andrey Golubev.
+As a result, he returned to the top 100 in the doubles rankings on 22 May 2023.

+He reached his third doubles final at the 2023 Stockholm Open and won his second title with Andrey Golubev.
+As a result, he reached world No. 62, a new career high doubles ranking on 23 October 2023.

+2024: Win over world No.1, Major third round

+At the 2024 Australian Open partnering Nikola Ćaćić the pair defeated the world No. 1 and No. 2 players, the top seeded pair of Austin Krajicek and Ivan Dodig in the second round to reach the third round, Molchanov's first time at a Major.